Anse Royale Beach, one of the best beaches in Mahe and top things to do in Mahe Seychelles

 Anse Takamaka Beach in Mahe, Seychelles © The Luxury Travelers

-Anse Takamaka Beach in Mahe, Seychelles
+Anse Takamaka Beach Mahe on an Island Hopping Seychelles Itinerary

 Anse Takamaka Beach in Mahe, Seychelles © The Luxury Travelers